szageda/keeb-utils/Linux/KMonad/README.md

 ```

 4. Start KMonad from your command line pointing it to the KMonad configuration file (e.g., `kmonad ~/keeb-utils/Linux/KMonad/keeb-utils.kbd`).

+> [!TIP]
+> Placing KMonad into your $PATH makes sure you don't have to type the absolute path to the executable every time you want to run it.

 > [!IMPORTANT]
 > If you didn't configure the uinput permissions as instructed by KMonad, you must run it with sudo priviliges, and if KMonad isn't in your root user's $PATH variable you should use absolute paths to execute it and load the config file (e.g. `sudo /home/user/.local/bin/kmonad /home/user/keeb-utils/Linux/KMonad/keeb-utils.kbd`).